GSA/data.gov/README.md

     $ ansible-playbook site.yml

-_Note: the above playbook is [incomplete](https://github.com/GSA/datagov-deploy/issues/506).
-There are a few playbooks that must be run with specific parameters.
-For that we include them in `site.sh`.
-It's probably best just to run those playbooks as one-offs._

-    $ ./site.sh ${inventory}

 If the playbooks failed to apply to a few hosts, you can address the failures and then retry with the `--limit` parameter and the retry file.